-During a four-week residency to be undertaken in 2022-2023, the Montreal-based artist Maude Arsenault will use photography to document the changing shores, beaches, cliffs and seascapes of the Gaspé coastline by investing them with women’s bodies by way of performance art, self-portraits and sculptures in situ.
-In doing so, the artist will be attempting to take an introspective look at the micro- and macro-landscape in its relationship with bodies-spaces-regions, in the context of a climate and social crisis that is wreaking havoc on our ecological, physical, economic and identity-related balances.
-Her research and explorations will be unveiled to the public at the 2023 edition of Rencontres.
+During a residency begun in 2022 and continuing in 2023, the Montreal-based artist Maude Arsenault is using photography to document the changing shores, beaches, cliffs and seascapes of the Gaspé coastline by investing them with women’s bodies by way of performance art, self-portraits and sculptures in situ.
+In doing so, the artist is attempting to take an introspective look at the micro- and macro-landscape in its relationship with bodies-spaces-regions, in the context of a climate and social crisis that is wreaking havoc on our ecological, physical, economic and identity-related balances.
+Her research and explorations will be unveiled to the public at the 2024 edition of Rencontres.

-As part of a France-Québec exchange project in literature, poetry and visual arts that will be taking place in the fall of 2022, France’s Robert Charlotte, visual artist, and Patrice Juif, author, will come to Québec for a creation residency, while Gaspesian author Philippe Garon and Montreal-based visual artist Judith Bellavance will do the same in France.
-The results of these residencies will be on display in 2023 as part of the Photaumnales, in Beauvais, France, and at Rencontres de la photographie en Gaspésie.
+As part of a France-Québec exchange project in literature, poetry and visual arts taking place in 2022-2023, France’s Robert Charlotte, visual artist, and Patrice Juif, author, will come to Québec for a creation residency, while Gaspesian author Philippe Garon and Montreal-based visual artist Judith Bellavance will do the same in France.
+The results of these residencies will be on display in 2023 as part of the Photaumnales, in Beauvais, France, and at Rencontres de la photographie en Gaspésie in 2024.

 THANK YOU TO THE HOST MUNICIPALITIES AND PARKS, AND TO ALL OUR PARTNERS